Fletcher Allen, a Vermont university hospital and medical center, serves all of

 - If you have a false eye (prosthetic eye) or other artificial or metal objects on the head.
 These can make a shadow on the X-ray picture that hides part of the bones.

 What To Think About

 - A computed tomography (CT) scan may be done instead of a skull X-ray.
 A CT scan shows more detail than an X-ray does.
 It may show tiny fractures better than an X-ray and can also show injuries to the brain and other tissues.
 CT scans are more expensive than skull X-rays and may not be available in some areas.
-For more information, see the topic Computed Tomography (CT) Scan of the Head and Face.
+To learn more, see the topic Computed Tomography (CT) Scan of the Head and Face.

 - Your X-ray results may be different from earlier test results because you were tested at a different medical center or you had a different kind of test.